-We consider how hydrogen energy might rate across each of these three measures.
+We consider how hydrogen energy might rate in different ways across each of these three measures.

-First, What Is Hydrogen Energy Exactly & How Is It Made & Used?
+First, What Is Hydrogen, & How Is It Produced?

-One thing to note about hydrogen energy is that the production of hydrogen, and the use of hydrogen for energy are separate processes.
+The production of hydrogen and the use of hydrogen are two separate steps.

-Although, when atmospheric air is used instead of pure oxygen, a small amount of nitrogen oxide [which contributes to air pollution] may be released (wikipedia.org)
+Although, wikipedia.org mentions that ‘… when atmospheric air is used instead of pure oxygen, a small amount of nitrogen oxide [which contributes to air pollution] may be released’

 Now, moving on to look at how sustainable, renewable and clean hydrogen energy might be …

 Examples Of How Hydrogen Might Not Be Sustainable